ricardo-rendoncepeda/devsign/devsign-deckset.md

 ^ These may seem like just a bunch of buzzwords to you right now and that's just fine.

-^ For each of these, I will offer a basic definition and simplified overview, along with a few tips on how, as a developer, you can influence key design decisions at each stage of app production and maybe help out a bit too.
+^ For each of these, I will give a basic definition and simplified overview, along with a few tips on how, as a developer, you can influence key design decisions at each stage of app production and maybe help out a bit too.

 ^ However, your ability to influence the overall production cycle depends on the size and structure of your organization.

-^ For those of you at small startups or indie studios, the ability to juggle many tasks might make or break a product.
+^ So, take this advice with a pinch of salt and really think about how it applies to you.
+How far can you take it?
+How much do you want to learn?
+Where do you draw the line?

-^ For those of you that are part of larger teams in a more corporate environment, the ability to work with several departments may not be necessary but it will make life much easier!
+^ Whatever your choice is, I hope I can at least make the design world seem more accessible :]

 ---